Zaalouni/OracleDba/README.md

 [DB_Control_Files.sql] :  Oracle DB -  Displays All informations about the controlfiles.

-DB-Index-Extents.sql :  Oracle Db -  Displays number of extents for all indexes
+[DB-Index-Extents.sql] :  Oracle Db -  Displays number of extents for all indexes

-DB_Displays_information_all_long_operations : Oracle DB -  Displays information on all long operations
+DB_Displays_information_all_long_operations.sql : Oracle DB -  Displays information on all long operations

 DB_Size_Oracle_Database.sql : Oracle DB -  Size of Oracle Database